B.A. (Alberta); J.D. (Victoria); LL.M. (Columbia); JSD (Columbia)

 Office Location: Allard Hall, room 456

 Cristie Ford teaches and writes in the fields of administrative law, securities and financial regulation, and regulation studies.
 Her research focuses primarily on regulatory theory as it relates to Canadian and international financial and securities regulation.
 Publications in the area have analyzed novel remedies in securities law enforcement, principles-based approaches to securities regulation, and prospects for "responsive" financial regulation.
 Professor Ford joined UBC in 2005 from Columbia Law School, where she pursued her graduate degrees and taught in a variety of capacities.
 She has practised securities, regulatory and administrative law in Vancouver and New York.
 Professor Ford is an editor of the international and interdisciplinary peer-reviewed journal, Regulation & Governance.
 She is the current Director of UBC's Centre for Business Law (CBL) and is a member of the Academic Advisory Board of the Canadian Coalition for Good Governance (CCGG).
-She has also served as Chair of the Research and Education Committee of the Canadian Institute for the Administration of Justice (CIAJ), and twice she has served as a consultant to the federal government on the design of a national securities regulator.
-With His Excellency David Johnston and Kathleen Rockwell, Professor Ford is co-authoring the fifth edition of the text Canadian Securities Regulation.
+She has also served as Chair of the Research and Education Committee of the Canadian Institute for the Administration of Justice (CIAJ), and has served as a consultant on several occasions on the design of a cooperative or national securities regulatory regime.
+With His Excellency David Johnston and Kathleen Rockwell, Professor Ford co-authored the fifth edition of the text Canadian Securities Regulation.
 She is also at work on a project for Cambridge University Press, which examines the relationship between regulation and innovation.

-Cristie Ford, "Financial Innovation and Flexible Regulation: Destabilizing the Regulatory State" __ N. Carol.
+Cristie Ford, "Financial Innovation and Flexible Regulation: Destabilizing the Regulatory State" 18 N. Carol.
 Banking Inst.
-J. __ (forthcoming 2014)
+J. 27 (2013)

 Cristie Ford, "Innovation-Framing Regulation" 649 Annals of the American Academy of Political and Social Science 76 (2013)